FAQ for Parents/ Carers

 This will depend on your child’s specific teachers or classes.
 The iPad will give your child access to a range of apps to support their learning and deepen their understanding.
-Your child’s teacher can support your child to use these apps in class in a variety of different ways.
-For instance: your child could show their understanding of their classwork in a number of more creative ways such as by making a film, using images or by writing a piece of text
+Your child’s teacher are able to support your child to use these apps in class in a variety of different ways.
+For instance: your child can show their understanding of their classwork in a number of more creative ways such as by making a film, using images or by writing a piece of text

 Will my child still use jotters/ textbooks in class?

 Empowered Learning is not intended to replace traditional learning tools.
-Instead, it will be used to enhance the learning environment for your child.
-By using the iPads and apps in a supplementary manner, teachers can help develop your child’s technology skills, creativity and personalisation of their learning, whilst also continuing to advance other core literacy skills such as reading and writing.
+Instead, it is used to enhance the learning environment for your child.
+By using the iPads and apps in a supplementary manner, teachers are helping develop your child’s technology skills, creativity and personalisation of their learning, whilst also continuing to advance other core literacy skills such as reading and writing.

 What training have staff undertaken in preparation for 1:1 Empowered Learning?